OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Deadlines are postmark & payment deadlines but please do send your submission as soon as possible.
 All submissions, preview DVDs and supporting material must be received by the appropriate deadline otherwise your film will not be processed.

-All physical submissions must be sent in on DVD.
-We only accept DVD PAL and DVD NTSC.
+All submissions must be sent in on DVD or Secure Online Screener.
+We only accept DVD PAL and DVD NTSC when sending in a hard copy screener.
 You must label the disk with the film’s title and tracking number.
 Also put a label on the spine of the DVD cover noting the film title, DVD format and film duration.
 We will not accept any other format.
 Please do not send any additional materials with your DVD.
 Press packs are not required unless the film has been selected into the programme.

 Submissions with unpaid fees will not be considered for selection.